 The Complete Homeopathy Handbook by Miranda Castro is so easy to understand.
 I gave this book, along with a 30c kit, to my daughters as a wedding gift.
 It is well laid out and informative without bogging you down with too many details—and we homeopaths love our details!

 Homeopathic Medicine At Home by Maesimund Panos and Jane Heimlich.
 This is another easy-to-understand and well-organized book.
 I also had this in my early years and read it cover to cover.
 It is falling apart!
-It gives a simple argument for using homeopathy along with the why of using it.
+It presents a straightforward argument for using homeopathy, along with the rationale behind its use.
 A section on warts makes me giggle whenever I read it.
-It says to use homeopathy, then when the wart has fallen off, bury it in the ground under a full moon.
+It advises using homeopathy, then, when the wart has fallen off, to bury it in the ground under a full moon.
 A friend marked that section out so no one could read it.
 However, I bookmarked it and showed it to everyone.
-It is a reminder that we have to read these books with the reminder that Christians did not write them.
-We need to pray for their salvation; how wonderful would that be?
+It serves as a reminder that we must read these books with the understanding that Christians did not write them.
+We need to pray for their salvation; what a wonderful thing that would be.

 The Homeopath in Your Hand by Lisa Strbac has pictures!
 It is colorful and easy to understand.
-I love all the images and “cheat sheets” that help you remember the remedies’ keynotes.
+I love all the images and “cheat sheets” that help you remember the keynotes of the remedies.
 It is not laid out like Asa Hershoff’s book, though.
 This book is by remedy rather than ailment.
 Both approaches are nice to have.

 Books Specific to Babies and Children

-Honestly, homeopathy works for every stage and age group.
+Homeopathy works for every stage and age group.
 A remedy for a runny nose knows no age barrier.
-However, these books are written to highlight those ailments only little ones struggle with.
+However, these books are written to highlight those ailments that only little ones struggle with.

 Homeopathic Medicine for Children and Infants by Dana Ullman breaks down common childhood ailments into easy-to-find chapters.
-The last section of the book is about remedies and their specific keynotes.
+The final section of the book focuses on remedies and their specific keynotes.
 He even touches on constitutions (homeopathic personalities) and shows the different remedies that point to them.
 My copy of this book is held together by tape, and half the cover is missing!

-Tissue Salts for Children by Margaret Roberts is a simple little book that provides excellent information about cell salts and their uses for childhood issues.
+Tissue Salts for Children by Margaret Roberts is a concise book that offers valuable information about cell salts and their applications for addressing childhood issues.
 One thing I love about this book is that she gives excellent recipes for cell salt combinations, smoothies, and even skin creams.

 Books About Cell Salts